waku-org/pm/PROCESS.md

 ## Team Structure

-The Waku team is current organized in the following subteams:
+The Waku team is currently organized in the following subteams:

 - Core Research
 - nwaku